 Another clue you’re reading a sales pitch template is the reading time gimmick.

 Next, Cam uses a lot of words to say he wants to set up a call.
 But the biggest problem here is his request for our Australian phone number.
-FYI: We have one office, and it’s in Delray Beach, FL.
+FYI: We have one office and it’s in Delray Beach, FL.

 What we’re really astounded by is it may not even be Cam who will get in touch with us if we replied!
-Is Cam even a real person, or is he a fictional persona created to send out these horrible email pitches as not to tarnish an actual employee’s reputation?
+Is Cam even a real person, or is he a fictional persona created to send out these horrible email pitches as to not tarnish an actual employee’s reputation?